Floor Heating FAQ's

 The desired temperature (called the setpoint) is programmed into the thermostat.
 Once this setpoint is reached, the thermostat automatically switches the heating on and off, maintaining the room temperature at this set point.
 This means that your heating system is working a 50% duty cycle, it is not demanding a continuous supply of electric current, hereby reducing your energy consumption.
 READ MORE ON THERMOSTATS.

-This depends on your current electricity rate (R/kWh) and the occupancy in a room.
+Running costs depends on the following: your current electricity rate (R/kWh), the capacity of the heater installed, and the occupancy in a particular room.
 If the rate is R1.44/kWh and a heater with a capacity of 2000 watts is installed in a 20m² room, for example, the calculation would be as follows:

 2000 W / 1000 = 2kW.